Boom Lake is a turquoise beauty, sitting beneath 600-metre cliffs in Banff National Park. It's…

-The exceptionally beautiful Emerald Lake hike is also the base for a number of longer, harder hikes including the Emerald Basin Trail, the Yoho Pass Trail, the Hamilton Lake Trail and the famous Burgess Pass Trail.
+The Emerald Lake hike is also the base for a number of longer, harder hikes including the Emerald Basin Trail, the Yoho Pass Trail, the Hamilton Lake Trail and the famous Burgess Shale hike.

 The Burgess Pass Trail takes you up to the UNESCO designated Burgess Shale – one of the world’s most significant fossil sites.
 It requires a reservation, a guide and stamina since you’ll be hiking for up to 10 hours.

 Your 5.2 km loop hike around Emerald Lake will likely take an hour or two tops.
 This is a popular trail and you won’t be alone.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 I really appreciate your support.

 Starting from the parking lot, the hike is only 5.2 km (3.1 miles) long with an elevation gain of perhaps 15 m (50 feet).
 Despite the short distance the hike offers ever changing panoramas including majestic mountains, Emerald Glacier views and a section through the woods with hemlock, cedar and devil’s club.

 The hike is especially beautiful in fall with loads of colourful leaves and berries adding to the drama in an area that already sees plenty of it.

 If you are adverse to a lot of people on the trail, plan to hike the loop first thing in the morning or late in the day.

 If you don’t want to hike you can rent canoes by the hour ($35/hour).
 Judging by the number we saw out on the lake, it’s a very popular activity.